Sabre

 Product Details

-The distinctive pods are curved like a sabre, on this bushy, mid-season pea, and contain 8-10 peas each.
-The plants grow to only 60cm (24”) tall, and are very heat tolerant.
-High resistance to Fusarium, root-rot, and Powdery Mildew makes Sabre a good choice for home gardeners and market growers alike.
-The firm pods are also suitable for machine shelling.
-Sabre is not enation-resistant, so it's best to plant Sabre shelling pea seeds in early spring and summer.
-By late summer, the pea enation virus is common in coastal gardens, and spread by aphids.
+Curved like a sabre, the long pods of this bushy, mid-season shelling pea contain 8-10 peas each.
+The plants grow to only 60cm (24”) tall and are very heat tolerant.
+A good choice for home and market gardeners.
+The firm pods are suitable for machine shelling.
+Sabre is not enation-resistant, so it's best to plant seeds in early spring.
+By late summer, the pea enation virus is common in coastal gardens, spread by aphids.

 Matures in 68 days.
 (Open-pollinated seeds)